TheRedBrain/rpg-enchanting/README.md

 ### Built-in data and resource packs

-RPG Enchanting comes with a data pack that brings compatibility for all vanilla enchantments.
+RPG Enchanting comes with several data/resource packs that bring compatibility for vanilla Minecraft and several mods.

+- The RPG Series mods by Daedelus
+- The More RPG Series mods by Fichte

-The mod Patched is required for full functionality.
+The mod [Patched](https://github.com/EnderTurret/PatchedMod) is required for full functionality.

-This includes the following:
+These packs include the following:

 - adding all enchantments to one of these enchantment tags
 - each enchantment has a corresponding patch file, that sets the "exclusive_set" to either "#rpgenchanting:prefix_enchantments" or "#rpgenchanting:suffix_enchantments".

 > Using Patched is not a requirement, the exclusive_set can also be configured the normal way.
 Using "Patched" ensures compatibility with mods/data packs that modify vanilla enchantments

-The resource pack provides the localization for the item name additions.
+The resource packs provide the localization for the item name additions.

 ## Customization

 These features of RPG Enchanting can also be customized:
 - The RPG Enchanting Table spawns particles, exactly like the vanilla Enchanting Table.
 The blocks that trigger this behaviour are defined in the "rpgenchanting:enchanting_particle_targets" block tag.
-- The background sprite of the item cost slot cycles between two textures.
-These are identical by default, but they can be changed with a resource pack.
+- The background sprite of the item cost slot can optionally cycle between two textures.
+This can be enabled in the client config.
+The textures are identical by default, but they can be changed with a resource pack.
+- The enchantment tooltips can optionally display a description of the enchantment.
+This can be enabled in the client config.
+Installing the mod [Enchantment Descriptions](https://github.com/Darkhax-Minecraft/Enchantment-Descriptions) is recommended.
 - The item and experience cost for enchanting can be modified.
 The equations are as follows:

 > item_cost = old_enchantment.anvil_cost * old_enchantment.level * serverConfig.old_enchantment_item_cost_multiplier + new_enchantment.anvil_cost * new_enchantment.level * serverConfig.new_enchantment_item_cost_multiplier